 Next we had a go at glow in the dark ring toss.
 We already had a Quoits set* so just sellotaped some glow sticks to it but you could easily just link two glow sticks together and push them into the ground.
 We made our rings with two glow sticks linked into a ring using the connectors they came with.
 This was great fun and we found we were all fairly evenly matched at it.

 The other thing we did with the glow sticks was glow in the dark dancing.
 We used sellotape to tape glow sticks to the kids to create a stick man, then turned off the lights and filmed them dancing.
 We have glass patio doors so they could also see themselves glowing while they danced which made it more fun.

-Other Camping at Home Games
+Other Camping Games We Played